feens/node-red-contrib-august-home/README.md

     }
 }
 ```
 See the `requests.json` file for all of the available commands.

-The node output message payload will be the body of the resulting response.
+The node output message payload will be the body of the resulting API response.

 Some Useful References:
 * https://medium.com/@nolanbrown/the-process-of-reverse-engineering-the-august-lock-api-9dbd12ab65cb